 According to Avert.org, mother-to-child transmission occurs when an HIV-infected woman passes the virus to her baby, which can occur during pregnancy, labor, delivery or breastfeeding.
 In countries with high incomes, it has been virtually eliminated by voluntary testing, counseling, access to antiviral drugs, safe delivery practices and availability of safe breast milk substitutes.
 Such interventions in developing countries could save the lives of thousands of children each year.

-"It's encouraging to think that we could witness an AIDS-free generation during our lifetime," says Muhtar Kent, chairman and CEO of The
+"It's encouraging to think that we could witness an AIDS-free generation during our lifetime," says Muhtar Kent, chairman and CEO of The Coca-Cola Company.
+"We're proud to help this effort and believe it complements the current work we're doing in many parts of the world to educate and prevent HIV/AIDS as well as provide support to people affected by this preventable and treatable disease."

-This new initiative goes hand-in-hand with the work The
+This new initiative goes hand-in-hand with the work The Coca-Cola Company and The Global Fund have already partnered on in Africa.

-Dr. Christoph Benn, director of resource mobilization at The Global Fund has asked, “Why is it that in every single village in the most remote, rural areas in Africa you can always find a bottle of
+Dr. Christoph Benn, director of resource mobilization at The Global Fund has asked, “Why is it that in every single village in the most remote, rural areas in Africa you can always find a bottle of Coca-Cola and you may not find the essential medicines?"

 Here is a video explaining more about this program in Tanzania.